Federal Self Employed Program (FSWP) in Canada

 To be classified as world-class in athletics or cultural activities means that one is internationally known or is performing at the highest level of the field.

-The Canadian Immigration Point System for Federal Self-Employed Program
+Immigrate to Canada as Self-Employed: Canadian Immigration Point System for the Federal Self-Employed Program

 To select the candidates eligible for the federal self-employed program and other immigration programs and visa, Canada immigration makes use of a point system.
 The point system for everyone that wants to migrate to Canada is rated out of 100.
 The self-employed visa has a pass mark of 35.
 This score can change; therefore, you must check with the Government of Canada to find the latest published information.